astoicame/SQL-Database-Website-Design/README.md

 # SQL-Database-Website-Design
-Building SQL database and website to access it
+This repository displays all of my portions of code that contributed to a larger group project in desinging a SQL database and website for updating and editing entries for the Younger Lab at Boston University.